scottmuc/infrastructure/.github/ISSUE_TEMPLATE/pippin-repaving-template.md

 - [ ] Ensure a working ansible enviroment <details>
   <summary>Instructions</summary>

-  This will exercise the `asdf` setup.
+  This will exercise the `mise` setup.
 </details>

 - [ ] Turn on the PI and note the IP obtained from the Router